 State legislators are often the gateway through which proposed legislation must pass, making them responsible for determining what laws will impact the justice system.
 Legislators also are appointed to issue-specific committees within their chambers, where they must examine legislation before funneling it to be heard on the chamber floor.
 There are often committees that focus specifically on matters relating to law and the justice system.
-For example, the Georgia General Assembly has the House Judiciary Committee, the House Judiciary Non-Civil Committee, the House Juvenile Justice Committee and the Senate Judiciary Committee, all of which focus on legislation relating to these matters.
+For example, the Georgia General Assembly has the House Judiciary Committee, the House Judiciary Non-Civil Committee, the House Judiciary Committee, all of which focus on legislation relating to these matters.